armadaproject/armada-spark/docs/architecture.md

     - Submits `n` Executor jobs to Armada.
 3. After job submissions, `ArmadaSparkSubmit` prints a Lookout link and exits.
 4. Armada schedules Driver and Executor jobs submitted by `ArmadaSparkSubmit`.
-    - Each job submits a pod with a single container.
+   Each job submits a pod with a single container.
-    - By using a common label, we can guarantee Driver and Executor jobs are scheduled to the same cluster.
-This guarantees network connectivity and has the added benefit of ensuring Drivers and Executors run relatively close to each other, reducing network latency and overhead.
 5. Asynchronously:
     - Driver starts up and waits for each expected Executor to establish connections.